 The ThermoBall won’t allow water to soak through the shell so easily if you get caught in heavy rainfall.
 For such a thin and light jacket, this is quite impressive.
 The outer fabric on the Patagonia jacket beads water just as well as the shell on the North Face ThermoBall.

 Still, no DWR finish isn’t entirely waterproof.
-If you stand in the rain for too long, the water will eventually penetrate the DWR coating.
+The water will eventually penetrate the DWR coating if you stand in the rain for too long.
 The DWR coating itself also has a limited lifespan.
 But you can use a DWR (durable water repellent) spray.
-See my pick for the best water repellent spray.

 The interior liner of the Patagonia jacket does a great job of blocking the wind that manages to penetrate the seams.
 When it comes to wind resistance, not many featherlight jackets can compare to the Patagonia jacket.